oriolaranda/DistMIS/README.md

                                 0 <= sample <= size_dataset.
   --data-shape DATA_SHAPE       Tuple: Shape of the data in the dataset path provided.
                                 Default=(240, 240, 152) which is the orginal data shape.
-  --no-screen NO_SCREEN         Bool: No X session (graphical Linux desktop) mode.
-Default=False.
+  --no-screen                   No X session (graphical Linux desktop) mode.
+If it used, a
-                                If set to True, a GIF file will be saved in the current directory ('./') containing the plotted image.
+                                GIF file will be saved in the current directory ('./') containing the plotted image.

 ```